 Aside from the climate and type of house or apartment, the density and thickness of the insulation materials also help to determine the right R-value.

 Making the home comfortable is always been the top priority of everyone.
-Adding under floor insulation certainly can achieve that.
-It’s a plus that it can also address all the other problems your floor may have (e.g. update the old flooring, replacing broken tiles etc.).
+Adding underfloor insulation certainly can achieve that.
+It’s a plus that it can also address all the other problems your floor may have (e.g., updating the old flooring, replacing broken tiles, etc.)